jeremy-gleason/MyCity-Dashboard/README.md

 ## Implementation Details

-MyCity is developed in Java, using a multitier architecture and object-oriented best practices.
+MyCity is developed in Java, using a multi-tier architecture and object-oriented best practices.
 It's composed of packages that parse massive JSON datasets, perform detailed analysis as specified by the user, and display the results in an easy-to-use interface.
 It was built using test-driven development with JUnit and makes use of software design patterns and memoization to ensure high quality code and efficient performance.

 ## Usage/Access